Unruptured brain aneurysm

 To understand aneurysms, it is

-of the brain (see Anatomy
+helpful to know how blood circulates to the brain (see Anatomy

 by two paired arteries, the internal carotid

-The internal carotid arteries supply the anterior
+Figure 1.
+The internal carotid arteries form the anterior

-(front) areas and the vertebral arteries supply
+(green) circulation and the vertebral / basilar arteries supply

 Frequent aneurysm locations